2 Field Engineer Regiment (South Africa): Function

 The main function of 2 Field Engineer Regiment is to provide mobility to, and ensuring the survivability of the landward forces of the SANDF, and to deny the mobility of the enemy when needed.

+In the draft South African Army Vision 2020 force design, the 2007 organograms published with Leon Engelbrecht's unpublished manuscript A Guide to the SANDF chart 2 Field Engineer Regiment as the field engineer regiment of the Armoured Brigade (Free State) within the Mechanised Division (headquarters Wallmansthal), supporting 1 SA Tank Regiment, the paired reserve tank regiment (Pretoria Regiment / Regiment President Steyn), 1 SSB and 1 SAI.